lekhrajdinkar/solution-engineer/docs/99_more/02_interview/01_01_behavioural.md

 - learned : proactively reaching out and aligning early to avoid miscommunication.

 ### 2.1 Conflict in team
+- **ibm/mq vs MFT**
+- **inbound poc** : webapp/etls as API and thread + refactoring
+    - explained him, after poc we directly jump into coding, never designed the code structure.
+    - is good practice to use class to organise rather in throwing multiple scripts.
+    - better to readability and set context for future change
+    - later on upgraded to fastapi

 | **STAR Element** | **Response**                                                                                                                                                                                                                                                                                                                                                            |
 | ---------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **✔️ Situation** | I was working on a project to publish SWIFT messages to a downstream vendor, who would forward them to a transfer agent or customer agent.                                                                                                                                                                                                                              |